-HSMT 358 Clinical Immunology Clinical rotation in an affiliated clinical facility with emphasis or hours of laboratory per week.
-Prerequisite: Consent of the Prog HSMT 359 Microbial Human Disorders I Skills development and performance in the detection, isolatic medical importance to human pathologic conditions.
-One hou tory per week.
-Prerequisites: BIOL 347, BIOL 454, HSMT 25 ir of lecture and four hours of labora- HSMT 362 Hematology II Study of the cellular elements of blood (formation, function, and the definition, diagnosis, and validity of test results.
+HSMT 357 Practicum I Performance of serological and urinalysis techniques and method Includes quality assurance practices and procedures and equipm laboratory per week.
+Prerequisite: Consent of the Program Direct ent maintenance.
+Fifteen hours of HSMT 358 Clinical Immunology Clinical rotation in an affiliated clinical facility with emphasis or hours of laboratory per week.
+Prerequisite: Consent of the Progr HSMT 359 Microbial Human Disorders I Skills development and performance in the detection, isolation, of medical importance to human pathologic conditions.
+One he laboratory per week.
+Prerequisites: BIOL 347, BIOL 454, HSM our of lecture and four hours of HSMT 362 Hematology II Study of the cellular elements of blood (formation, function, and the definition, diagnosis, and validity of test results.
 One hour of per week.
 Prerequisites: HSMT 352 and HSMT 353.
-HSMT 364 Immunohematology II Continuation of HSMT 354 with emphasis on antibody assessment ponent therapy, transfusion-associated diseases, problem solvin procedures.
-Two hours of lecture and four hours of laboratory ng techniques, and quality assurance HSMT 365 Medical Chemistry II Evaluation of chemical parameters to establish the relationship b variations from normal.
-Two hours of lecture and four hours HSMT 355.
-HSMT 369 Microbial Human Disorders II Recognition of parameters to detect, isolate, and identify the o microbiologic, mycologic, and parasitic organisms of man.
-On laboratory per week.
+HSMT 364 Immunohematology II Continuation of HSMT 354 with emphasis on antibody assess component therapy, transfusion-associated diseases, problem sol procedures.
+Two hours of lecture and four hours of laboratory p ving techniques, and quality assurance HSMT 365 Medical Chemistry II Evaluation of chemical parameters to establish the relationship b variations from normal.
+Two hours of lecture and four hours of HSMT 355.
+HSMT 369 Microbial Human Disorders II Recognition of parameters to detect, isolate, and identify the chamicrobiologic, mycologic, and parasitic organisms of man.
+One laboratory per week.
 Prerequisites: HSMT 359.
-HSMT 466 Clinical Hematology Clinical practicum in an affiliated clinical facility with emphasis cations.
-Two hours of lecture and eighteen hours of laboratory ing and consent of the Program Director.
-HSMT 467 Blood Bank Clinical practicum focusing on the performance of antibody as component preparation, donor processing of donated blood, lecture and eighteen hours of laboratory per week.
-Prerequisite Program Director. and quality assurance.
-Two hours of HSMT 468 Clinical Microbiology Clinical rotation at an affiliated clinical site to emphasize prac Two hours of lecture and eighteen hours of laboratory per wea consent of the Program Director.
-HSMT 469 Clinical Biochemistry Clinical rotation at an affiliated clinical site to emphasize prac Two hours of lecture and eighteen hours of laboratory per wea consent of the Program Director.
+HSMT 466 Clinical Hematology Clinical practicum in an affiliated clinical facility with emphasis applications.
+Two hours of lecture and eighteen hours of laborate standing and consent of the Program Director. - HSMT 467 Blood Bank Clinical practicum focusing on the performance of antibody asso component preparation, donor processing of donated blood, and lecture and eighteen hours of laboratory per week.
+Prerequisites: Program Director. d quality assurance.
+Two hours of HSMT 468 Clinical Microbiology Clinical rotation at an affiliated clinical site to emphasize practic Two hours of lecture and eighteen hours of laboratory per week. consent of the Program Director.
+HSMT 469 Clinical Biochemistry Clinical rotation at an affiliated clinical site to emphasize practic Two hours of lecture and eighteen hours of laboratory per week. consent of the Program Director.